 Stock Options.
-Each of our non-employee directors, other than a director who will not stand for reelection at the next annual meeting of stockholders, is automatically granted a ten-year non-qualified option to purchase 4,000 shares of our common stock on the first day of each fiscal year in consideration for his or her service as a director of NTIC and the Chairman of the Board is automatically granted an additional ten-year non-qualified option to purchase 2,000 shares of our common stock on the first day of each fiscal year in consideration for his services as Chairman.
+Each of our non-employee directors, other than Dr. Sunggyu Lee and a director who will not stand for re-election at the next annual meeting of stockholders, is automatically granted a ten-year non-qualified option to purchase 4,000 shares of our common stock on the first day of each fiscal year in consideration for his or her service as a director of NTIC and the Chairman of the Board is automatically granted an additional ten-year non-qualified option to purchase 2,000 shares of our common stock on the first day of each fiscal year in consideration for his services as Chairman.
 In addition, each new non-employee director is automatically granted a ten-year non-qualified option to purchase a pro rata portion of 4,000 shares of our common stock calculated by dividing the number of months remaining in the fiscal year at the time of election or appointment by 12 on the date the director is first elected or appointed as a director of NTIC.
 Each automatically granted option becomes exercisable, on a cumulative basis, on the one-year anniversary of the date of its grant.
 The exercise price of such options is equal to the fair market value of a share of our common stock on the date of grant.
+Dr. Sunggyu Lee has chosen not to accept the automatic option grant to purchase 4,000 shares of NTIC common stock that was granted to him effective as of September 1, 2014 in connection with his services as a director of NTIC and has rejected all future option grants to directors in connection with his services as a director of NTIC.